oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/2-open-sql-worksheet.md

 Estimated Time:  Less than 5 minutes.

+### Objectives

+In this lab you will:

+- Open SQL Worksheet.

+### Prerequisites:

+- Access to the Autonomous Database Console or a URL to Autonomous Database Actions.

+- None.

 ## Task 1 - Connecting to the Database Actions Tool Set

 You will use the Data Studio Analysis tool to create your Analytic View.
 Data Studio is part of the Database Actions tool set, which contains many different types of tools.